to restore an issue from the archive

 - Projects and cycles will be archived immediately after all of the associated issues have been archived.

-Issues will not be auto-archived until the cycle or project complete.
+Issues will not be auto-archived until the associated cycle and project are completed.
 For this reason, you may see issues older than the auto-archive setting in your workspace.
 If you have issues set to auto-archive after a month, they will auto-archive one month after the cycle or project complete.

 Each team has it's own archive with past issues, projects, and cycles.
-Access it with the shortcut G then X or find it in the sidebar.
+Access it with the shortcut G then X or find it in the sidebar under the three dot menu beside each team name.
 To keep the app speedy, archived issues are loaded on demand rather than stored in the client, so you may find the issues load a little slower on this page than elsewhere in the app.

 Linear can also automatically closes issues that have not been updated after a certain time period.
 When auto-closed, an issue is marked Canceled and we publish a history item to its Activity feed and notify subscribers.
-You can re-open an auto-closed issue anytime by changing its status, which are easy to find with the filter for auto-closed issues.
+You can re-open an auto-closed issue anytime by changing its status.
 You can also create a custom status for auto-closed issues and configure it under Team settings > Workflows.

 Since it's not possible to manually archive issues, these are some ways to hide completed issues from views:

-- Configure view options to only show completed issues from the past week, project or current cycle.
+- Configure display options for the view to only show completed issues from the past week, project or current cycle.

 - Create a new completed workflow status, hide it, then move issues to that workflow status to remove them from view.